 INTERNATIONAL, CULTURAL AND NICHE MARKETS.
-The Company believes that there are approximately 8 million households headed by persons of foreign nationality living in the U.S, encompassing approximately 23 million foreign-born persons living in the U.S. who demand international, cultural and other niche programming typically not provided by cable television, and who represent a prime market for its DISH Network service offerings.
+The Company believes that there are approximately 8 million households headed by persons of foreign nationality living in the U.S. encompassing approximately 23 million foreign-born persons living in the U.S. who demand international, cultural and other niche programming typically not provided by cable television, and who represent a prime market for its DISH Network service offerings.
 Generally, it is not cost effective for traditional broadcast television or cable companies to provide targeted programming to these households due to the relatively low number of such niche customers in any particular local market.
 These customers, along with other customers interested in receiving international and other cultural programming, are an important target market for the Company.
-The Company's incremental cost to provide multicultural and niche programming is relatively insignificant given the ability of digital DBS service to utilize a national delivery system for all programming offerings.
-The Company believes that, by directly marketing international programming to these potential customers, it will also sell more of its most popular programming.
+The Company's incremental cost to provide multicultural and niche programming is relatively insignificant given the ability of digital DBS service to utilize a national delivery system for all programming to these potential customers, it will also sell more of its most popular programming.